bradleypallen/keras-quora-question-pairs/README.md

     $ jupyter notebook

+First run

+    quora-question-pairs-data-prep.ipynb

-First run quora-question-pairs-data-prep.ipynb; as with the script above, this will generate files for training the Keras model.
-Then run quora-question-pairs-training next to train and evaluate the model.
+As with the script above, this will generate files for training the Keras model.
+Then run

+    quora-question-pairs-training.ipynb

+next to train and evaluate the model.

 ## License